artofrawr/dokku-multi-dockerfile/README.md

 For the `app` and `second-app` applications `Dockerfile` would be used.
 For `stories` the `Dockerfile.storybook` would be used.

-When you push the code to an application's remote, the folder gets detected for you:
+When you push the code to an application's remote, the correct Dockerfile gets detected for you:
 ```
 $ git push first-storybook
 Counting objects: 253, done.